hisham-maged10/Building-Linux-From-Scratch/README.md

 > to bring specific features for each category of use, So any software you run, even the Console TTY belongs to the GNU project, has nothing to do with the linux kernel,
 > it just uses it.

+> ___Operating System___
+> is the whole package that manages our computer's resources and lets us interact with it, an operating system is made up of a bootloader, kernel,
+> Device Drivers (software that interfaces and manages your physical hardware through kernel such as your GPU driver),
+> Networking interfaces (which automatically configures how networking works), User interface (Your Console based interface or graphical based interface)
+> and a user space (which is any software running on your computer)

 > ___Desktop Environment___
-> bundles up of multiple graphical user interface components such as icons, toolbars, wallpapers, desktop widgets and utilities such as Window Managers and
+> bundles up multiple graphical user interface components such as icons, toolbars, wallpapers, desktop widgets and utilities such as Window Managers and
-> Display Managers phical Login Manager such as GDM3 or SDDM, Window Manager which is the software that
-> manages how your windows pop up either being floating or tiled such as Mutter or i3, Compositors which are responsible for animations, like the animation of minimizing
-> or maximizing a window, fading a window on close, transperancy such as Compton all of which need what is called as an X window server to function.
+> Display Managers, Window Manager, a Compositor all of which need what is called as an X window server to function.
-> Examples of DE are GNOME which is used in `Ubuntu`, Pathogen which is used in `ElementaryOS`
+> Examples of DE are `GNOME` which is used in `Ubuntu`, `Pathogen` which is used in `ElementaryOS`

 > ___Display Managers___
 > They are basically the graphical user interface of your login screen such as `GDM3` which is used by `GNOME`, `SDDM` which is used by KDE, without it,